 Security

 Getting to know Security

 Introducing Security

-The Security system in Enterprise Architect is designed to facilitate collaboration and not as a barrier to incursion.
+The Security system in Enterprise Architect is designed to facilitate collaboration, not as a barrier to incursion.

-The information contained in the Repository is a valuable organizational asset and needs to be maintained and secured as such.
-The asset needs to be protected from both intentional and inadvertent compromises of content.
-The security system allows update functions to be restricted to a set of users or groups with the defined permission.
-Packages, Elements and Diagrams can be locked by users preventing others from updating them.
+The information contained in the Repository is a valuable organizational asset that needs to be maintained and secured as such.
+The asset must be protected from both intentional and inadvertent compromises of content.
+The Security system allows update functions to be restricted to a set of users or groups with the appropriate defined permission.
+Packages, elements and diagrams can be locked by users, preventing others from updating them.